 Scanning a digital code with our phone is now near ubiquitous thanks to apps like SnapChat and Spotify where adding a friend or loading up a shared playlist is as simple as pointing your phone at a code.

 #ProTip: Quickly create and customize QR Codes that include your logo and brand colors at https://www.qr-code-generator.com/

 Then there’s the game changing fact that your phone’s naitive camera app can now instantly recognize a QR Code and prompt you to visit the encoded destination all on its own.

-Also, like many other aspects of our lives, COVID-19 has accelerated the adoption of technology and irrevocably changed consumer behavior.
+Also, like many other aspects of our lives, COVID-19 accelerated the adoption of technology and irrevocably changed consumer behavior.
 Today, it’s hard to go somewhere and not see a QR Code — they’re everywhere.
 From Home Depot to Taco Bell, businesses big and small are using QR Codes to direct people to schedule an appointment, order online, download an app, and so much more.